Employee Engagement-Everything You Need to Know

 Who would like to work at a place where there is no one to appreciate or motivate them?

-1. Decentralised Power System
+1. Decentralized Power System

 Employees should always feel comfortable when they approach management with their issues & ideas.
 Distribution of power should be fair and equal so employees can make their own choices.
 This will lead to the generation of new and creative ideas.